opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 ***Implementation of the electronic system for the payment of Court fees***

-(1) Notwithstanding anything in these Practice Directions, all Court fees not paid using the Electronic Filing Service must be paid by electronic means.
+(1) Subject to these Practice Directions, all Court fees not paid using the Electronic Filing Service must be paid by electronic means.

-***Modes of electronic payment***
+***Modes of payment by electronic means***

-(2) Payment through electronic means includes payment effected by Interbank GIRO (IBG), NETS, Cashcards and selected credit cards.
-For law firms, payment by IBG would be the most appropriate mode of electronic payment.
-A law firm using IBG will authorise the Supreme Court to deduct the fees from its bank account upon lodgement of the prescribed lodgement form.
-The law firm will receive detailed reports on its IBG payments to facilitate accounting and help with bank reconciliation.
+(2) Payment by electronic means includes payment effected by Interbank GIRO (IBG), NETS and selected credit cards.
+For law firms with standing GIRO arrangements with the Supreme Court, payment by IBG would be the most appropriate mode of electronic payment where Court fees are paid over the counter.
+A law firm using IBG for such purposes will authorise the Supreme Court to deduct the fees from its bank account upon lodgement of the prescribed form.

-***Scope of electronic system***
+***Scope of payment by electronic means***

-(3) The electronic system covers all Court fees previously collected over-the-counter, hearing fees and mechanical recording services fees in the Supreme Court.
+(3) The electronic means of payment cover all Court fees previously collected over-the-counter and hearing fees in the Supreme Court.

 ***Registrar’s discretion***

 (4) Unless otherwise approved by the Registrar, payment of Court fees collected over-the-counter must be made by electronic means.
 The Registrar may, in any case, waive the requirement for the payment to be effected by electronic means, on such terms and conditions as he or she deems fit.

 ## 29A.
 Publication of and reports and comments on Court cases

-(1) This paragraph applies to solicitors, litigants (whether acting by solicitors or in person), the media and all other persons reporting on or commenting about cases which are before any court ("court cases").
+(1) This paragraph applies to solicitors, litigants (whether acting by solicitors or not), the media and all other persons reporting on or commenting about cases which are before any court ("court cases").
 All categories of persons mentioned above are collectively referred to as "all concerned".

 (2) All concerned are reminded that reports or comments in public on court cases must not flout any existing law or order of court or be calculated to affect, or be reasonably capable of affecting, the outcome of any decision by the court.
+The attention of all concerned is drawn to section 3 of the Administration of Justice (Protection) Act 2016.

-(3) All concerned are not to publish, report or comment on publicly any affidavit or statutory declaration which has not been adduced as evidence or referred to in any hearing in open Court or in Chambers or any other court document which has not been served on the relevant party or parties in the court proceedings.
+(3) All concerned are not to publish, report or publicly comment on any affidavit or statutory declaration which has not been adduced as evidence or referred to in any hearing in open Court or in Chambers or any other court document which has not been served on the relevant party or parties in the court proceedings.

-(4) All concerned are not to publish, report or comment on publicly any statements made in Chambers by anyone which is expressly stated to be confidential or is impliedly confidential.
+(4) All concerned are not to publish, report or publicly comment on any statements made in Chambers by anyone which is expressly stated to be confidential or is impliedly confidential.
 Solicitors may inform their clients of statements made in Chambers when it is necessary for them to render proper advice to their clients.

 ## 29B.
 Citation of Case Numbers